TimBroddin/more-game/README.md

 All game logic is in /src, resources can be found in /resources.

 Not really sure what the licence is, because I just copied the original (http://www.minder-spel.com/).
-But as Banksy once said: *Less than nothing, you especially don’t owe them any courtesy.
-They owe you.
-They have re-arranged the world to put themselves in front of you.
-They never asked for your permission, don’t even start asking for theirs.*
+But as Banksy once said: *They never asked for your permission, don’t even start asking for theirs.*